-Pele: My five-minute interview with Brazilian great
+'My five-minute interview with Pele'

 Pele's fine with that, though.
 "It's been a long time since I was there, I'm coming to speak to the people," he replies on his forthcoming 'A night with Pele in Glasgow' event.
 "I played there a long time ago."

-Indeed he did, 50 years ago this month defending world champions Brazil played Scotland in a World Cup warm-up [for them not for us].
+Indeed he did, 56 years ago defending world champions Brazil played Scotland in a World Cup warm-up [for them not for us].

 Steve Chalmers of Celtic put Scotland ahead early in the match, but Pele and company drew level.